A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Tethered Hacking Intervals

-In this section we demonstrate how hacking intervals can be calculated in the context of support vector machines (SVM).
+In this section we demonstrate how hacking intervals can be calculated in the context of support vector machines (SVM) with a linear kernel.
 Recall that SVM is trained by minimizing the following loss function:

-where $f(\bm{x}) := \blambda^T \bm{x} + \lambda_0$ is the scaled distance of $\bm{x} $ to the separating hyperplane and $\psi_d\in\mathbb{R}^+$ is a hyperparameter than controls the degree of regularization.
+where $f(\bm{x}) := \blambda^T \bm{x} + \lambda_0$ is the scaled distance of $\bm{x} $ to the separating hyperplane and $\psi_d\in\mathbb{R}^+$ is a hyperparameter that controls the degree of regularization.
 Here, we define the summary statistic as the distance of a new point $\xnew$ to the separating hyperplane.
 The hacking interval is then given by:

 where $\theta$ controls the loss tolerance.
-Figure \ref{eq:svm} illustrates this problem.
+Figure \ref{fig:svm} illustrates this problem.

 For simplicity we can write both the min and max problems from Equation (\ref{eq:svm0}) as a single minimization problem that depends on the choice of a binary variable $s\in\{-1,+1\}$ ($s=1$ for min, $s=-1$ for max).
 If we also write the loss constraint in terms of slack variables $\bxi$ then Equation (\ref{eq:svm0}) becomes: